 Modern passengers care deeply about safety and the planet, and they expect airline companies to consider these factors.
 A clean and sanitized environment and an internal policy focused on energy efficiency and other green initiatives can create a positive impression of the company.
 It may include reduced single-use plastics and similar eco-conscious choices.

-How to improve passenger experience in the airport: The role of technology
+How to improve passenger experience in the airport: the role of technology

 Modern technologies enable smart time use and reduce crowding in airport zones.
 We have prepared a list of the most valuable solutions to consider.